MeganTran6023/MeganTran6023/README.md

 # Megan Tran

-I'm Megan, a rising senior at the University of South Florida.
+I am a rising senior at the University of South Florida.
 I primarily work on machine learning projects using Python; I also enjoy learning bash scripting using Linux as well as R.

 # Skills and Experience
 * 💻 Python, HTML, C++, CSS, R, Bash